25 Best Maui Snorkeling Spots & Beach Guide

 Take a boat Trip!!

 Okay, so this isn’t actually a beach.
-In fact, it is not even connected to Maui but it is one of the best places to explore underwater and see marine life during a vacation to Maui.
+In fact, it is not even connected to Maui, but it is one of the best places to explore underwater and see marine life during a vacation to Maui.
 Molokini Crater is a volcanic caldera located three miles off the Maui coast.
-The only way to get there is by boat, but it is some of the best snorkeling available anywhere in the world.
+The only way to get there is by boat, but it offers some of the best snorkeling available anywhere in the world (really).
 Visibility often reaches 150 feet.
-There are many choices for taking a boat tour to Molokini, but we suggest the Malolo for a smaller group tour and the Calypso snorkeling tour for a fun, comfortable family activity.
+There are many choices for taking a boat tour to Molokini, but we suggest the Malolo for a smaller group tour and the Calypso snorkeling tour for a fun, comfortable family activity complete with slide, diving board and a glass bottom viewing area.

 Image